 Vaseline is a famous brand of petroleum jelly, known for its many uses, from a moisturizer and stain remover to leather polish and even as a sex lubricant.
-However, petroleum jelly made by the brand Vaseline in France is hard to find.
+However, petroleum jelly made by the brand Vaseline is sometimes hard to find in France.
 Here’s why, where to buy it, and some vaseline alternatives you can find in France.

 Where’s the Vaseline in France?

-Vaseline is very well known in France.
-However, you won’t find any of those familiar little tubs of Vaseline sold at French stores in France.
+Vaseline in France is very well-known, however, you won’t find any of those big tubs of Vaseline you may be familiar with sold at French stores in France.

-Before we dig into the mysterious reason why Vaseline is so hard to find in France, let me give you a little context and how vaseline viewed in France and in French culture.
+Before we dig into the mysterious reason why Vaseline in France is so hard to find, let me give you a little context about how Vaseline is viewed in French culture.

 Despite being a popular brand and a registered trademark that now sells a multitude of creams and petroleum jelly-based products, the term “Vaseline” in France (and many countries) has become a generic term for any petroleum jelly.